MajekDev/PartyChat/README.md

 If you can't find information on what you're looking for here, head on over to the [wiki](https://github.com/Majekdor/PartyChat/wiki).
 There you can find documentation on every command, permission node, and configuration option.
 You will also find tutorials on how to do things such as change the language, use `/partychat edit`, and much more.

+JavaDocs for the current release can be found [here](https://pc-docs.majek.dev).

 If you still can't find what you're looking for go ahead and join my [Discord](https://discord.gg/CGgvDUz) and I can try to help you and add documentation for your issue.

 ## API Usage